brookeburdick/CheckinChecker/README.md

 3. Create a policy
 a.
 First install the pkg
 b.
 Run the script AFTER the pkg is installed
+c.
+Run once per computer
-4. After that, the program will run in the background of the Mac even if it stops checking into Jamf.
+5. After that, the program will run in the background of the Mac even if it stops checking into Jamf.

 **Customization**
+(Advanced)
-(Advanced) This program is customizable, you can customize the pop-up message, scan intervals, and pop-up intervals.
+This program is customizable, you can customize the pop-up message, scan intervals, and pop-up intervals.
 Download the pkg, open it, edit, and re-package via composer.

 Pop-up customization:
 /private/tmp/CheckinChecker/CheckinCheckerPrompt.sh